Can I use my mobile phone there?

 Is free Wifi available?

-Free No – Pay Yes @ 0.10cents per megabyte with access anywhere on the property ie inside/outside rooms, by the pool and on the beach.
+Free No – Pay Yes.
+We are a Bluesky Cook Islands hot spot.
+Service is available anywhere on the property ie inside/outside rooms, by the pool and on the beach.
 So while you’re hidden away on a south pacific beach you are only a click away from the rest of the world.
-Access vouchers can be purchased at reception or online.

 Is there a free shuttle service at the airport?